ellx-hub/docs/index.md

 returns
 >{ (x => x * x)(range(5)) }.

-You can add operator overloading support to any existing class by adding `__EllxMeta__` property to it's prototype, e.g.
+You can add operator overloading support to any existing class by adding `__EllxMeta__` property to its prototype, e.g.
 ```js
 import * as tf from '@tensorflow/tfjs';